-The #CreativeCookieExchange is busy baking RED, WHITE, and BLUE cookies this month in anticipation of the 4th of July.
+Make Red, White, and Blue Cookies with dried berries and white chocolate chips.
 It’s fun to play around with color combinations for holidays and this is no exception.
 Memorial Day, Fourth of July, and Labor Day often bring red, white and blue themed parties.
 With the World Cup under way you could also use these patriotic colors to cheer on the USA soccer team.
 In our house these cookies and their colors serve a dual purpose (luckily!) as my husband and kids are decked out in their England team gear presently cheering on the England side.
 England’s flag is the red and white St. George’s Cross while the crest of Three Lions combines red, white and blue.
+The #CreativeCookieExchange is busy baking RED, WHITE, and BLUE cookies this month in anticipation of the 4th of July.

 I adapted the White Chip Island recipe from the back of the Toll House White Morsels package for these Dried Berries and White Chip Cookies.

 - 2 cups flour

 - 1/2 teaspoon salt

 - 1 teaspoon vanilla

 - 1/2 cup dried blueberries (or blueberry flavored craisins)